“I feel great. I’m getting plenty of rest and I’m taking care of myself. I’m going all the way uphill!” – Judy Garland, 1954

 August 11, 1941: More Life Begins for Andy Hardy, which was Judy’s last appearance in the series.
 She had outgrown the role of “Besty Booth” and even though he would continue to play Andy Hardy for several more years, so had Mickey Rooney.
 That fact didn’t keep the series from continuing to be immensely popular.
 Included is a tie-in to the film by the “American Beauty Shoppes.”

-Also on August 11, 1941: Filming continued on Babes on Broadway with scenes shot on the “Interior Morris Parlor” set.
-This included the filming of the now classic song “How About You.”
+On top of that, filming continued on the film with scenes shot on the “Interior Morris Parlor” set.
+This included the filming of the now-classic song “How About You.”

 The song was nominated for the Oscar for “Best Song” but lost to Irving Berlin’s “White Christmas” from Holiday Inn.
 Talk about tough competition!